sangavivp/Machine-Learning-Projects/EconomyOnOlympics/README.md

  # Effect of Economy on Olympics

-I have analysed the effect of economy (in terms of GDP) of a country in winning olympics medals.
+I have analysed the effect of economy (in terms of GDP) of a country on winning olympics medals.

 ## Background Information